Hierarchical Adversarial Bandits for Online Configuration Optimization: Analytical Bounds for 32 Alg.

 \subsection{Clustering with Lipschitz: Much to Gain}

 In this subsection, we consider the case that the rewards of the arms form a metric space and, in particular, the simpler case where, within each cluster, we have a \emph{Lipschitz} condition ensuring that the rewards of all arms in a cluster are ``close'' to each other.
 For this simpler case, we do not even require a condition for the distance between clusters.
-Such a situation fits, for example, in a system's parameters optimization problem where each arm corresponds to a set of parameters trying to optimize a certain objective (e.g., power, delay, etc.) \revision{(See Section \ref{sec:experimental_results})}.
-The set of potential arms is extensive since we can tune each parameter to many possible values.
-In turn, we assume a smoothness condition on each parameter, such that each minor change of a parameter results in a minor shift in the outcome.
-The ``state'' of the system (e.g., number of active jobs) is unknown and can change over time (e.g., as new jobs come and go), even dramatically, but for every state, the Lipschitz condition holds (Eq. \eqref{eq:Lipschitz}).

-More formally, for the clustering scenario, we say that an arms partition $\cP$ is an $\ell$-partition if the following Lipschitz condition holds:
+Such a situation fits, for example, in a system's parameters optimization problem where each arm corresponds to a set of parameters trying to optimize a certain objective (e.g., power, delay, etc.) \revision{(as we saw in Section \ref{sec:experimental_results})}.
+More formally, for the clustering scenario, we define an $\ell$-partition as, \begin{definition}[$\ell$-partition] An arms partition $\cP$ is an $\ell$-partition if the following Lipschitz condition holds: